|

 The user.hooks file in LR \bin folder is a general format and cannot be used as-in.
 It needs to be copied.

-Unlike Microsoft Office applications, Mercury has not programmed invididual components to be selectively uninstalled on its own.
+Unlike Microsoft Office applications, LoadRunner has not been programmed so individual components to be selectively uninstalled.

 |